Roman Catholic

 Returned sick but still ministered at cathedral parish in Poznań.

 Till 06.10.1941 when Germans arrested most of the priests, as part of the action to eliminate the Polish Catholic clergy in the Germ.
-Reichsgau Wartheland (pl.
-Wartheland) province, established in the occupied Greater Poland region, and closed down most of the churches in Poznań.
+Reichsgau Wartheland province, established in the occupied Greater Poland region, and closed down most of the churches in Poznań.

 Remained at liberty and ministered as cemetery chaplain attached to St Adalbert church in Poznań, partly secretly.

-On 18.11.1941deported from Poznań to German‐run General Governorate.
+On 18.11.1941deported from Poznań to German‐run Germ.
+Generalgouvernement (Eng.
+General Governorate).

 Settled at Pallotti Fathers' in Warsaw, where suffered and perished.